 - Dissertation — five members or more

 Students may conduct an online search to locate potential committee members.
 The majority of the committee should be faculty from the student’s graduate program.
 However, exceptions are possible.
 Emeriti faculty may serve on a committee at the request of the student and the graduate program.
-Non-graduate faculty may serve on a committee under special circumstances.
-If choosing a non-graduate faculty to serve on the committee, attach justification and the faculty’s current CV to Form II.
+Non-graduate faculty (i.e., ad-hoc member) may serve on a committee under special circumstances.
+If choosing a non-graduate faculty to serve on the committee, attach a request with justification and the individual’s current CV to Form II or submit the request and CV as soon as the student and this individual start working together.
 Graduate chairs have the privilege of being ex-officio members of all committees in their program.

 The chair is responsible for directing and guiding the student’s research and writing activities.
 He or she should possess expertise in the student’s chosen research topic.
 It is the responsibility of the student to select an appropriate topic and to ensure that a faculty member with expertise in the topic is available and willing to serve as chair.